chimera-linux/cports/Packaging.md

   but usually shouldn't.
 * `hardlinks` *(false)* Normally, multiple hardlinks are detected and errored on.
 By enabling this, you allow packages with hardlinks to build.
+* `lintstatic` *(true)* Normally, static libraries are not allowed to be in the main package.
+In specific rare cases, this may be overridden.
 * `scanrundeps` *(true)* This specifies whether automatic runtime dependencies are scanned for the package.
 By default, ELF files are scanned for their dependencies, which is usually desirable, but not always.